henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

     def create_straight_plan(start, goal, time_now):
         """
         Creates a straight plan between start and goal points.
-        Does not use global costmap to plan around obstacles, as normal planners would.
+        Does not use the global costmap to plan around obstacles, as normal planners would.
         """
         path = Path()